Working with Assemblies on Item Creation Records

 Adding Routing Steps Associated with Materials

 Second, add the material under the Components subtab of the item creation record.
-If you check the Use all materials as components box, all routing steps associated with materials will be added to the manufacturing routing.
+If you check the Add all materials as components box, all routing steps associated with materials will be added to the manufacturing routing.

 Adding all Active Routing Steps in the Product

 You can add all active routing steps in the product to the manufacturing routing.
-A routing step is active when its rule matches answers selected by users on the interface.
+A routing step is active when its rule matches the answers selected by users on the interface.

 To use all active routing steps, check the Use all routing steps box.
 If you check this box, the manufacturing routing will include: